orstavik/JoiEvents/docs/2_EventToEvent/9_Pattern5_ReplaceDefaultAction.md

 Another possibility is to *always block* the defaultAction of the triggering event.
-This gives us the clear benefit of a consistent event sequence, but the clear benefit of always loosing the native composed events or the native default action.
+This gives us the clear benefit of a consistent event sequence, but the drawback of always loosing native composed events / native defaultActions.

 ```javascript
 function replaceDefaultAction(target, composedEvent, trigger) {